 There are currently 7.9 million online retailers in the world, and 2.1 million of them are in the United States.
 Studies suggest only 25% of users ever go to the second page of search engine results, meaning a whopping 75% stick to the first page, which generally only indexes eight websites at a time.

-When you do the math, it’s almost impossible to stand out online without an exceptionally well-planned digital marketing strategy that:
+When you do the math, it’s almost impossible to stand out online without an exceptionally well-planned data-driven marketing strategy that:

 Without a clear strategy, an organization likely won’t understand the online marketplace dynamics, including customer behaviors, competitors, and target audiences.
 An incisive digital marketing strategy keeps customers invested in your services, company, and brand.
 In many ways, it’s the lifeline to business longevity.